 New Art arriving daily.
 Open 7 days a week from 10 am to 5 pm Monday through Saturday, and 10 am to 4 pm on Sunday.
 A warm welcome awaits you.

-nonprofit is upping the pressure against what it calls unfair and deceptive marketing practices by the manufacturers of synthetic turf fields.
+A federal nonprofit is upping the pressure against what it calls unfair and deceptive marketing practices by the manufacturers of synthetic turf fields.
 The fields have been a hot-button issue across the country and right here at home as MVRHS is proposing to add one to a sports complex at the high school.
 The Public Employees for Environmental Responsibility (PEER) has filed a complaint saying the manufacturers have violated the Federal Trade Commission Act.
-Reporter Lucas Thors has this update.
+Reporter Lucas Thors

 The MVTimes: Our reporting makes a difference